HarriniR1/PythonProject/outputs/README.md

 8. Notes for Submission

-All output figures and processed data files are included in the artifacts/ folder
+All output figures and processed data files are included in the outputs/figures

 Notebook outputs are preserved

-This README explains the full workflow clearly for grading